subat0mik/Misconfiguration-Manager/attack-techniques/TAKEOVER/TAKEOVER-4/takeover-4_description.md

     - `RestrictReceivingNTLMTraffic` = `0` or not present
     - Coercion target is local admin (to access RPC/admin shares)
 - Domain controller settings:
+    - `RestrictNTLMInDomain` = `0` or not present, or is configured with any value and `DCAllowedNTLMServers` contains relay target